Fantavision (video game): Release

 Fantavision was first prominently featured as part of the February 2000 PlayStation Festival at Makuhari Messe in Chiba.
-Though initially slated to be released alongside the console in Japan on March 4, 2000, Fantavision was slightly delayed until March 9.
-To promote the game during the following months, Fantavision was featured at the Tokyo Game Show in April; at the Electronic Entertainment Expo in Los Angeles in May; at the Tokyo Big Sight as part of the main event of the 21st Century Dream Technology Exhibition from July into August; and at Olympia London for the European Computer Trade Show in September.
+Though initially slated to be released alongside the console in Japan on March 4, 2000, Fantavision's release was delayed by five days to March 9.
+To promote the game during the following months, Fantavision was featured at the Tokyo Game Show in April, at the Electronic Entertainment Expo in Los Angeles in May, at the Tokyo Big Sight as part of the main event of the 21st Century Dream Technology Exhibition from July into August and at Olympia London for the European Computer Trade Show in September.

-The game hit store shelves the same day as the PS2 in North America on October 26, 2000: in Europe on November 24, 2000; and in Australia and New Zealand on November 30, 2000.
+The game hit store shelves the same day as the PS2 in North America on October 26, 2000: in Europe on November 24, 2000 and in Australia and New Zealand on November 30, 2000.
 The Western releases of the game added a two-player option.
-An updated version titled Futari no Fantavision was released in Japan on July 4, 2002 and included a two-player mode and a remixed soundtrack.
+An updated version titled Futari no Fantavision was released in Japan on July 4, 2002, and included a two-player mode and a remixed soundtrack.

 Each of the major regional releases of Fantavision features a different music composer and soundtrack.
 The Japanese version was composed by Soichi Terada, who previously worked on the soundtrack for Sony's Ape Escape.
 The North American version of Fantavision was composed by Ashif Hakik.
 Jim Croft composed for the PAL versions.
 An associate of Croft had a connection with Sony, which informed them that new music was needed because the Japanese score might be perceived as "too weird" for European consumers.
-The Japanese soundtracks for Fantavision and Futari no Fantavision (also by Terada) were released on March 24, 2000 and August 5, 2002 respectively.
+The Japanese soundtracks for Fantavision and Futari no Fantavision (also by Terada) were released on March 24, 2000, and August 5, 2002, respectively.